 The school is committed to working with parents.
-Under the Education Act 1993 pupils can be withdrawn by their parents from parts of sex education that are outside the compulsory elements contained in the science National Curriculum.
+Under the Education Act 1993 pupils can be withdrawn by their parents from parts of sex education that are outside the compulsory elements contained in the National Curriculum.
 Before making this decision, parents must consider any detrimental effects that withdrawal might have on their child.
 There is no right to withdraw from RSH Education.
+We hope that parents choosing to send their child/ren to Godalming Junior School and agreeing to the Home School Agreement, they are also supportive of how the school teaching its RSHE provision.